 The events programme at King’s Cross runs all year, and much of what’s on is completely free.
-Highlights include the Everyman Film Festival, Cubitt Sessions, the free open-air music festival, album launches at Spiritland and London’s largest illustration fair at House of Illustration.
+Highlights include the Everyman Film Festival, Cubitt Sessions the free open-air music festival and unmissable album launches at Spiritland.
 And that’s not to mention a host of pop-ups, one-off events, and celebrations, everything from foodie workshops to late-night science expos, free yoga sessions to mini craft beer festivals.
 Check out the full listing of events and happenings here.

 Also, don’t miss the special programme at Coal Drops Yard.
 There are street parties, concerts, exhibitions, and interactive installations.
 On Lower Stable Street, Honest Jons runs DJ evenings, and there’s First Fridays at Kiosk N1C.
 The ‘Meet the Maker’ series at Wolf & Badger brings you up close and personal with some of the store’s favourite brands.
 For dedicated followers of fashion, these events are definitely worth checking out.

 There’s an app for that